A field study of adversity

 Derek traveled to Jordan where he visited and interviewed Syrian, Palestinian and Iraqi families who had settled there.
 He taught a series of art classes to children at a refugee school and accompanied a team of ecologists through the desert.
 The population of Jordan has doubled in recent years and over-extraction of water has led to reversion of oasis towns to desert.
 The effect has been measured immediately in a dramatic change in breeding bird populations and the consequences on migrating birds which now have to try and cross larger areas of arid ground.

 "The Desert is Full of Promises".
 A watercolour study completed in Jordan.
 The horned larks manage to thrive in very dry desert.
 Migrating birds now struggle to cross desert areas where the oases have turned to desert.
 Water extraction has increased as the population doubled over the last few years because of the influx of refugees. " We saw a small group of Bedouin children who had found a bee-eater.
 I think it had come down to the roof of the abandoned blue, bus thinking it was water.
 The children got a saucer of water and some cardboard boxes to make a little shade for the bird.
 It rested, drank some water, and recuperated enough to fly off."
-There is an Arabic saying which is "Do good and throw it in the river and you will be rewarded in the desert." - a documentary is on You Tube here.
+There is an Arabic saying which is "Do good and throw it in the river and you will be rewarded in the desert." - a documentary of another version of this painting is on You Tube here.

 "For The Wayfarer That You Meet".
 Field study completed in the Jordanian desert.
 Derek traveled through the desert with Jordanian biologists and ecologists who were monitoring changes in bird populations and observing how these indicated desertification and ecological change.
 "The generosity of the Jordanian people was overwhelming - both at a personal level and nationally, in giving shelter to millions of refugees."